To Kill the Potemkin

+To Kill the Potemkin (ISBN 978-0917657801) is a novel by Mark Joseph, set during the Cold War, that relies on historical American and Soviet tensions.
+New technology escalates pressure between the super powers, leading to a duel.

-To Kill the Potemkin (ISBN 978-0917657801) is a novel by Mark Joseph originally published in 1986.
-As a paperback, it spent four weeks on The New York Times bestseller list in July and August 1987.
+It was originally published in 1986, and the paperback spent four weeks on The New York Times bestseller list in July and August 1987.

 Plot summary

-In 1968, a dangerous period of the Cold War, U.S. and Soviet forces engage in brinkmanship across the world.
-At sea, their submarines play a dangerous cat-and-mouse game.
-To Kill the Potemkin tells the story of a confrontation between these submarines - one being a new and advanced class of submarine whose existence must remain a secret.
+In 1968, U.S. and Soviet forces are engaging in brinkmanship across the seas.
+As submarines play a dangerous cat-and-mouse game, To Kill the Potemkin tells the story of a confrontation between these vessels - one being a new and advanced class of submarine whose existence must remain a secret.

 Jack Sorensen, one of the Navy's best sonar operators, is sonar chief of USS Barracuda, a nuclear-powered Skipjack-class submarine.
-Sorenson is a veteran who jokes about submarine warfare as a game (which he calls "Cowboys and Cossacks"), and he's determined to never lose.
-Using his sonar gear, Sorensen can find and identify submarines as few others can.
-Fogerty, a promising but inexperienced sonar analyst newly assigned to Barracuda, is determined to learn from Sorensen.
-Sorenson is something of an eccentric and also has a drug addiction (with drugs provided by one of the vessel's medical officers) and when in port, as a heavy drinker and partier, but this is tolerated because his determination and expertise make him so valuable.
+He has demons - drink and drugs - but it's tolerated because he is an expert technician.
+Sorensen can find and identify submarines as few others can.
+Fogarty, a promising but inexperienced sonar analyst newly assigned to Barracuda, is determined to learn from Sorensen.

-The novel begins as Barracuda departs its east coast base for the Mediterranean Sea.
+The novel begins as the Barracuda departs its east coast base for the Mediterranean.
 Once there, Barracuda engages in anti-submarine warfare exercises with other Western submarines.
 Its mission is to "hunt" the U.S. Navy's 6th Fleet and the flagship, the aircraft carrier.
 The Barracuda "sinks" several of the American submarines playing the Soviet Navy vessels.
-The drill is interrupted by the appearance of a vessel that Fogarty correctly determines, that one of the submarines, which has the sonar signature of the American submarine USS Swordfish, is actually a Soviet submarine using special gear to mask its identity.
+But the drill is interrupted by the appearance of a submarine that Fogarty correctly identifies as a Soviet sub, using masking technology to appear as an American vessel.